The-Vault-Mauricio-Togneri/undervoltage/frontend/README.md

 Edit user profile ans settings
 Fix unavoidable faults
 10 faults and lost
-Sound when a new card appears
+Animation when a new card appears
 Show error messages in callables
 Add timer
 Text to speech numbers